 In 1 Sam 15.22 it says, “And Samuel said, ‘Has the Lord as much delight in burnt offerings and sacrifices as in obeying the voice of the Lord?
 Behold, to obey is better than sacrifice and to heed than the fat of rams.'”
 Sadly, this is the problem today with people who think that they can keep the biblical festivals and to ignore what the Lord has said about them.
 Israel still refuses to listen to the Lord and keeps certain festivals, like Passover, while ignoring the fact that there is no Temple, holy vessels or functioning priesthood.
 Israel hasn’t followed Moses for over two thousand years.

-The Book of Deuteronomy will refer to “the Temple as the place that God will select to establish his name.
-When the Torah refers to the Temple as the place where God’s name will be established, it is a telling statement of the Temple’s purpose: the Temple-a ‘house for God’s name’-symbolizes a public declaration of God’s sovereignty” (“The Temple: Its Symbolism and Meaning Then and Now” by Joshua Berman, p.
+The Book of Deuteronomy will refer to the Temple as the place that God will select to establish his name.
+When the Torah refers to the Temple as the place where God’s name will be established, it is a telling statement of the Temple’s purpose: the Temple is a house for God’s name and symbolizes a public declaration of God’s sovereignty (“The Temple: Its Symbolism and Meaning Then and Now” by Joshua Berman, p.
 63).